Riesz feature representation: scale equivariant scattering network for classification tasks: Riesz hierarchical representation

 where $A:L^2(\R^d, \C) \to L^2(\R^d)$ is the pointwise amplitude operator on complex functions, i.e. $A(g_1(x)+i g_2(x)) = \sqrt{g_1(x)^2+g_2(x)^2}.$ To create a multilayer deep representation, we apply the operator $S$ sequentially.
 That is, for the $k$-th layer, we have

-Additionally, we set $S_0 := f.$ Selected feature maps from $S_k$ up to depth $3$ are visualized in Figure~\ref{riesz:representation:kth} in Appendix~\ref{appendix:visualization}.
+and let $S_0 := f.$ Selected feature maps from $S_k$ up to depth $3$ are visualized in Figure~\ref{riesz:representation:kth} in Appendix~\ref{appendix:visualization}.
 The final representation $\Phi$ with $K\in \N$ layers is the ordered list of feature maps from all depths

 This representation yields in total $\sum_{k=0}^K M^k$ features per pixel.

 \textbf{Nonexpansiveness of the Riesz representation $\Phi(f)$:} A requirement from~\cite{bruna2012-2,mallat2012} is that the total energy of the layer equals the energy of the input $f$.
 Although this is needed to achieve Lipschitz continuity to small deformations, it results in fast energy decay and reduces the importance of features in deeper layers.
 For this reason the depth of scattering networks is usually limited to 2~\cite{mallat2012,bruna2012-2}.
 However, this property is only relevant when using classifiers such as PCA that do not use any feature normalization or preprocessing.
 On the other hand, prior to training a SVM on the features from the Riesz representation, the feature vectors are normalized coordinatewise with maximal absolute value.
 This normalization removes the effect of energy decay.